sudo-heisenberg/learn-operating-systems/Books.md

 6. Linux - closely modeled on UNIX & highly compatible with it
 7. OS X - modeled on UNIX
 8. MINIX - modeled on UNIX

+The architecture of a computer ( instruction set, memory organization, I/O, and bus structure ) at the machine language level is primitive and awkward to program, specially I/O.

+SATA Hard disks - Serial ATA